|Kevin O'Brien as J.R.R. Tolkien on the "Hobbit Hole" set for the television special Frodo's Journey.|

 - Writing, producing and performing in dinner theater plays that are staged all over the country.

-- Writing two books, The Church of the Kevin (listed as one of the Best Books of 2010) and Getting in Character - an Actor’s Guide to Life, Death, and Everything in Between (to be published in 2016).
+- Writing two books, The Church of the Kevin (listed as one of the Best Books of 2010) and A Bad Actor's Guide to the Meaning of Life (to be published by ACS Books and distributed by TAN Books).

 - Writing a regular column for the international magazine the St. Austin Review.